Siver Queen Artemesia

 Beautiful silvery foliage, fuzzy and soft like lamb's ears; this vigorous and nearly industructible plant spreads wide and grows tall; native plant that can be used for smudges, perfect for xeriscapes

-Siver Queen Artemesia's attractive tomentose narrow leaves remain grayish green in color throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Siver Queen Artemesia's attractive tomentose narrow leaves remain grayish green in color throughout the season on a plant with an upright spreading habit of growth.

 Siver Queen Artemesia is an herbaceous perennial with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.